 In summary, I love how I met knew people, how I got to learn more about the Boston culture, and how my own knowledge of technology grew.
 It has truly been a great experience so far!

 As soon as you step onto Bentley’s campus you are brought face to face with technology.
-During Accepted Student’s Day in the Spring Semester, the Center for Marketing Technology (CMT) hosts Converse and gives the students a chance to design their own shoes in a contest.
-The owner of the design that has the most votes gets a prize, such as a pair of shoes with that design.
+One year, during Accepted Student’s Day in the Spring Semester, the Center for Marketing Technology (CMT) hosted Converse and gave the students a chance to design their own shoes in a contest.
+The owner of the design that had the most votes got a prize, such as a pair of shoes with that design.

 As I am now a rising Junior, I look forward to future opportunities that will allow me to work closely with the Center for Marketing Technology again.